gillescochez/mucilage/README.md

 Bind template and data together, fill the targetted element with the compiled template and return a new mucilage data object.

 ### mucilage.templateSettings( object settings );

+Not available on the light version of Mucilage.

 Change the settings of the template.